Gustavo from the restaurant La Pepica Valencia shares his Lobster Paella Recipe.

 Since 1898, La Pepica Restaurant has been located on the Paseo Marítimo de Valencia, on the beachfront.

-The restaurant is composed of a large main room with capacity for more than 450 diners, where you can celebrate all kinds of events: weddings, communions, baptisms, business meals, family meals … with direct access to the beach of Valencia and the Mediterranean sea.
+The restaurant is composed of a large main room with a capacity for more than 450 diners, where you can celebrate all kinds of events: weddings, communions, baptisms, business meals, family meals … with direct access to the beach of Valencia and the Mediterranean sea.

 The restaurant also has a private room to hold events and all kinds of celebrations in privacy, but the area that their clients like the most is undoubtedly their large terrace on the Malvarrosa beachfront where you can enjoy their paella while watching the Mediterranean Sea.